 Most experts agree that a good foundational set should include these three workhorses:

-- Chef’s Knife (8-inch): This is your versatile all-rounder, perfect for chopping, slicing, dicing, and mincing.
+- Chef’s Knife (8-inch): This versatile all-rounder is perfect for chopping, slicing, dicing, and mincing.
 It’s the knife you’ll reach for most often, so its balance and sharpness are paramount.

 - Paring Knife (3-4 inch): Ideal for smaller, delicate tasks like peeling fruits, deveining shrimp, or mincing garlic.
 Its small size offers precision and control.